First Quarter on

 Lunation 40 / 993

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 40 of Meeus index or 993 from Brown series.

 Synodic month length 29.71 days